 By the way, the thin but elegant central seconds hand, too, features a signature small triangle that acts as a counterweight.
 The comfortable-looking (but rather long) setting crown is, too, decorated with the same triangle.

-Instead of a usual date aperture, there is a very large recessed calendar sub-dial with a bold-looking indicator.
+Instead of a usual date aperture, there is a large recessed calendar sub-dial with a bold-looking indicator.

-Also bright-white, the hand looks very contrast on the black background, emphasizing the light-grey Arabic numerals on the sub-dial as well as the “Alpina Geneve” logo aptly placed at 12 hours.
+Also bright-white, the hand looks contrast on the black background, emphasizing the light-grey Arabic numerals on the sub-dial as well as the “Alpina Geneve” logo aptly placed at 12 hours.

 According to the Swiss watchmaker, the watch will be released both on a black natural leather strap (pictured,) as well as on a metal bracelet.